astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

         Phosphoros PSC --help

-This will open two windows, one with the SPECZ-PHZ plot and one with the distribution histogram.
+This will open three windows, the SPECZ-PHZ plot, the distribution histogram and the redshift 1D PDF.

 .. figure:: /_static/quickstart/SPECZ-PHZ.png
     :align: center